Global Retry Settings

 The following settings are only relevant if !sprite_status_bar = 1.

 Default sprite tile and palette to use for each element in the status bar.
-These settings can be overridden per-level by using the configure_sprite_status_bar API routine (see API Information).
+These settings can be overridden per-level by using the Local Settings - Configure Sprite Status Bar.
 If both !default_xxx_tile and !default_xxx_palette are $00, the item will be hidden by default.

 !default_item_box_palette Palette used by the item box by default

-!default_timer_tile Sprite tile number used by the timer by default
+Timer !default_timer_tile Sprite tile number used by the timer by default.
+This uses 4 8x8 tiles, arranged as a 16x16 box.

 !default_timer_palette Palette used by the timer by default

-!default_coin_counter_tile Sprite tile number used by the coin counter by default
+Coins !default_coin_counter_tile Sprite tile number used by the coin counter by default.
+This uses 4 8x8 tiles, arranged as a 16x16 box.

 !default_coin_counter_palette Palette used by the coin counter by default

-!default_lives_counter_tile Sprite tile number used by the lives counter by default (disabled by default).
+Lives !default_lives_counter_tile Sprite tile number used by the lives counter by default (disabled by default).
+This uses 3 8x8 tiles, arranged as a 16x16 box with the top right corner unused (you can use it for your own stuff).

 !default_lives_counter_palette Palette used by the lives counter by default (the included GFX is tailored for vanilla palette 9, using the berry colors)

-!default_bonus_stars_tile Sprite tile number used by the bonus stars counter by default (disabled by default)
+Bonus stars !default_bonus_stars_tile Sprite tile number used by the bonus stars counter by default (disabled by default).
+This uses 3 8x8 tiles, arranged as a 16x16 box with the top right corner unused (you can use it for your own stuff).

 !default_bonus_stars_palette Palette used by the bonus stars counter by default (the included GFX is tailored for vanilla palette 9, using the berry colors)

-!item_box_x_pos X position on the screen to draw the Item Box
+Item box !item_box_x_pos X position on the screen to draw the item box

-!timer_x_pos X position on the screen to draw the timer
+!timer_counter_x_pos X position on the screen to draw the timer counter

-!timer_y_pos Y position on the screen to draw the timer
+!timer_counter_y_pos Y position on the screen to draw the timer counter

 !coin_counter_x_pos X position on the screen to draw the normal coin counter